 - Income from Other Sources

-Let us understand these one by one in detail.
+Let us understand these tax heads of income one by one in detail.

 Income from Salary